Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 When you take a look at the [code](cpp-auto) once again, you can understand how these two newly introduced dictionaries are used as a key for automatically generating CPP implementation for Param struct and its pybind code.
-One last note is it is developer's role to define python class attributes corresponding to CPP implementation so that Param struct and pybind method can be automatically generated to connect CPP implementation to python.
+One last note is it is developer's role to define Python class attributes corresponding to CPP implementation so that Param struct and pybind method can be automatically generated to connect CPP implementation to Python.

 ```cpp
 class System(SimObject):